 - Get involved in co-curricular activities

-Student organizations, faculty research, and volunteer activities broaden student's horizons and provide another opportunity to hone leadership, communication, organizational, and other transferrable skills.
+Student organizations, faculty research, and volunteer activities broaden student's horizons and provide another opportunity to hone leadership, communication, organizational, and other transferable skills.

 - Participate in internships, part-time jobs, or other career-related work experience